 Cow (dur.
 10 min) consists of two acts.

 The stage persona resembling the archetypical image of the silent movies’ femme fatal, introduces herself to the audience by uttering a list of self-describing statements.
 Her monologue addresses the audience, capturing their attention inviting them to look and listen to her only for them to discover that her words, seemingly casual, actually sway between cryptic and funny.
 The first act ends with a lack of resolution for the audience.

 The female performer turns on a projection and, while she walks away, we watch footage of a cow in a field and the previously spoken monologue being played back by the recording.
 Now every single word reveals its hidden meaning.
 The audience has cunningly been trapped into a parable, knowing not whether to laugh or feel guilty as they are slowly being confronted with the connections between these two seemingly unrelated creatures.

-Tour De Bord Experiment, Bow Road Warehouse Unit, E. London (2009)
+- Tour De Bord Experiment, Bow Road Warehouse Unit, London

 For video documentation of a studio version of Cow please click here.